Stone Countertops | The Best Stones to Use

 Porcelain is probably the oldest of the engineered stone surfaces, and today porcelain is available in nearly every style, color, and texture that you can imagine.
 Porcelain is extremely durable, and since it is manufactured with extreme heat, it is very heat resistant as well.

 One of the newest and most exciting kinds of porcelain on the market is sintered stone.
 Sintered stone is essentially porcelain that has been heated to the point of liquification, and then formed into nearly indestructible slabs or tiles.
 The most popular brand of sintered stone, Lapitec, is available in a variety of colors and textures, and can mimic the appearance of either marble or granite.
 It is easily the most durable surface listed here, if not the most durable available period.
 It is heat, scratch, and stain resistant, and because it does not fade or yellow in sunlight, it can even be used as exterior cladding.
 Yet perhaps the best thing about sintered stone countertops is that, unlike most porcelain surfaces, the coloring on sintered stone goes all the way through, just like natural stone.
 So, edges and bevels retain the look of the rest of the countertop.

 Of course, there are many other surfaces to explore and consider before designing or remodeling a kitchen or bathroom.
 Soapstone, limestone, travertine, and other types of stone are all viable choices for quality countertops.
 While this list attempts to focus on a few of the most durable, popular, or stylish surfaces, what’s best for your kitchen or bath will inevitably depend upon your individual needs and tastes.
 So take some time to explore.

-Opustone features an enormous variety of large natural and engineered stone slabs.
+Opustone features an enormous variety of natural types of countertops, and engineered stone slabs.
 Plus, our staff has all the expertise needed to guide you into making the right choice for your project.
 Explore Quartz, Engineered Stone and Porcelain

 Shop today at opustone.com